GarimaGupta40/Forest_Cover_type_prediction/README.md

 `machine-learning` • `random-forest` • `streamlit` • `python` • `classification` • `geospatial-data` • `scikit-learn` • `uci-dataset` • `data-science` • `forest-cover-type`

-> Add these in your GitHub repo topics for better reach.

 ---